Quantum control of hole spin qubits in double quantum dots: Abstract

 \section{Abstract}

-Hole spin qubits in semiconductor quantum dots (QDs) are promising candidates for quantum information processing due to their weak hyperfine coupling to nuclear spins and rapid operation time due to the strong spin–orbit coupling.
-We study the coherent control on two heavy-hole spin qubits in a double quantum dot, and construct one-qubit and two-qubit gates by an all-electrical protocol.
-Using fast quasiadiabatic driving via spin-orbit coupling, we can reduce significantly charge noise for qubit manipulation and quantum state transfer, as compared to other protocols, and achieve high robustness for the qubit initialization.
-In particular, the schemes for the one-qubit NOT gate and the two-qubit CNOT, SWAP-like gates of hole spins in a double QD achieve fidelities above $99\%$, exhibiting the capability of hole spins to encode qubits for quantum computing.
+Hole spin qubits in semiconductor quantum dots (QDs) are promising candidates for quantum information processing due to their weak hyperfine coupling to nuclear spins, and to the strong spin-orbit coupling which allows for rapid operation time.
+We propose a coherent control on two heavy-hole spin qubits in a double QD by a fast adiabatic driving protocol, which helps to achieve higher fidelities than other experimentally commonly used protocols as linear ramping, $\pi$-pulses or Landau-Zener passages.
+Using fast quasiadiabatic driving via spin-orbit coupling, it is possible to reduce charge noise significantly for qubit manipulation and achieve high robustness for the qubit initialization.
+We also implement one and two-qubit gates, in particular, NOT, CNOT, and SWAP-like gates, of hole spins in a double QD achieving fidelities above $99\%$, exhibiting the capability of hole spins to implement universal gates for quantum computing.